 I just turned 30.
-As someone who suffers from time anxiety, I thought it would feel the usual mix of stress and depression I usually experience around birthdays.
+As someone who suffers from time anxiety, I thought it would bring the usual mix of stress and depression I usually experience around birthdays.
 But, somehow, this year is different.
 I feel calmer, more confident, and more excited about the future.
 To some who are younger than me, thirty years may seem like a lot.
 To those who are older, it may seem like not that many years at all.
 There is still much I want to explore, but I wanted to celebrate with a list of the most important lessons I learned in those few years I walked the earth.

 1. Doing things right is less important than doing them for the right reasons.
 I have made many mistakes, and I will make many more.
 But the biggest mistakes I have made are not the ones were things went wrong.
 They are the ones where I forced myself to do something for the wrong reasons—what I imagined was expected from me, what I thought would look best on my CV, what would we the most logical next step.
 It took a long time to learn, and to some extent I’m still working on it, but what keeps me going is a sense of curiosity, a drive to learn, and to connect.
 These are much more powerful drivers.